• Skip to primary navigation

 • Soak the glass noodles in room temp water for 10 minutes and drain immediately.
 Using scissors, cut the noodles into 2-3 sections to shorten.
 If not using right away, keep the noodles covered in plastic wrap so they don't dry out.

-Make the sauce by stirring together oyster sauce, soy sauce, white pepper, 2 Tbsp of the water or stock, and sugar.
+Make the sauce by stirring together oyster sauce, soy sauce, white pepper, 2 tablespoon of the water or stock, and sugar.
 Stir to dissolve the sugar.

 Prep the protein: Combine pork with soy sauce and water, mix well and let sit for at least 15 minutes or until ready to use.
 If using seafood, no need to marinade it.